-- Fever of 100.4 degrees Fahrenheit (taken by a forehead thermometer) or higher temperature before fever reducing medication is given. - Significant respiratory distress; uncontrolled, persistent coughing; wheezing; difficulty breathing. - Chicken pox until no new poxes are developing and all pox are crusted over and dry (typically six days). - Bacterial infection such as strep or impetigo until treated for 24 hours. - Vomiting of two or more episodes until 24 hours have passed from the last episode and the child can keep food down.
-One episode if other symptoms are present or if child has recent history of a head injury. - Strep throat until the child has been on medication for 24 hours. - Rash or unusual skin conditions until a physician documents that the child is not contagious. - Evidence of lice or nits, ringworm, pinworm, or scabies - Pus draining from the eye - Diarrhea if it is not contained in the diaper; or if it causes accidents for toilet-trained children; or if bowel movement frequency exceeds three or more stools above normal for the child; until the child has a normal stool or 24 hours have passed since the last episode. - Unexplained tiredness or appearing uncomfortable and cannot participate in programs.
+- Fever of 100.4 degrees Fahrenheit (taken by a forehead thermometer) or higher temperature before fever reducing medication is given (unless there is documentation from the patient's medical provider that the fever is due to a non-contagious condition such as teething). - Significant respiratory distress; uncontrolled, persistent coughing; wheezing; difficulty breathing. - Chicken pox until no new poxes are developing and all pox are crusted over and dry (typically six days). - Bacterial infection such as strep or impetigo until treated for 24 hours. - Vomiting of two or more episodes until 24 hours have passed from the last episode and the child can keep food down.
+One episode if other symptoms are present or if child has recent history of a head injury. - Rash or unusual skin conditions until a physician documents that the child is not contagious. - Evidence of lice or nits, ringworm, pinworm, or scabies - Pus draining from the eye - Diarrhea if it is not contained in the diaper; or if it causes accidents for toilet-trained children; or if bowel movement frequency exceeds three or more stools above normal for the child; until the child has a normal stool or 24 hours have passed since the last episode. - Unexplained tiredness or appearing uncomfortable and cannot participate in programs.